How to Prioritize Tasks as a Mom

 As Moms, we often have to put things on the back burner.
 We put our dreams and ideas on hold for a season so that we can invest in these little humans; how that plays out may look different for each mama, but we all do it in some way or another.

-So there may be things in this category like “read about starting a mom blog” or “look up the Ava bracelet to track fertility” or “learn how to use SVG files for craft projects” but that doesn’t mean those things need to be tossed off the list.
+So there may be things in this category that you can’t do right now, but that doesn’t mean those things need to be tossed off the list.
 You and your goals and wants are important, too!

-I highly recommend making a list of those types of things and setting that aside to pull from when you’re able.
+I highly recommend making a list of those types of things and setting that aside to pull from when you’re ready.